88lex/sasync/README.md

 **NEW**: Changed `--exclude-from` to `--filter-from` in sasync.conf.
 Allows more flexibility in excluding/including file and folder types to match your use-case.
 There is a very good description with examples in the rclone wiki https://rclone.org/filtering/#filter-from-read-filtering-patterns-from-a-file
-**NEW**: Added a filter.sweep file with fewer exclusions for the sweeper run.
-You can change this to `+ *.filetype` if you want only certain files in sweeper.
 **NEW**: (May not be needed w just released rclone versions!)
 Added `sweeper` which will pick up files that cannot copy server-side.
 Turn on (TRUE) or off (FALSE) in sasync.conf
+**NEW**: Added a filter.sweep file with fewer exclusions for the sweeper run.
+You can change this to `+ *.filetype` if you want only certain files in sweeper.

 **IMPORTANT**:
 ==>  If this is your first time running sasync then rename `sasync.conf.default` to `sasync.conf`.
 If you are updating sasync then check for new flags and add/edit as needed into your existing `sasync.conf`.
-==>  You need to create your own `sasets` folder and point sasync.conf to that folder.
-The default is `/opt/sasync/sasets`
+==>  Check each line in the sasync.conf file, especially the directory (`DIR`) locations. sasync will not run correctly if it cannot find sets, jsons or filters .
+==>  The default set file folder is `/opt/sasync/sasets`.
+If you want to put set files in another folder be sure to change sasync.conf SET_DIR
-==>  sasync will NOT create base folders. e.g. If you specify remote:movies in a set, sasync will not create the `movies` folder in `remote:`.
+==>  sasync will NOT create base folders. e.g. If you specify `remote:movies` in a set file, sasync will not create the `movies` folder in `remote:`.
-==>  Check in the sasync.conf file to point sasync to where your sasync script, set files and SA jsons are located.
 ==>  Versions of rclone from 1.48 require a new flag `--drive-server-side-across-configs` in order to do server-side sync/copy.
 This flag has been added to sasync as a default.
 If you are running an older version of rclone or wish to not execute server-side copies simply delete the flag from sasync.conf.